 Problems with Wood Roofs

-When cleaning your wood roof, it calls for specific roof care.
+When cleaning your wood roof, a wood roof calls for specific roof care.
 Wood is prone to moss, mildew, mold, lichens and insects which will rot away and eat your roof.
 Cleaning products are made for removing these problems and whatever else nature may bring.
-The downfall to this, is that certain cleaning products and be expensive as well as hiring experienced individuals to do it for you in order to get the best results.
+The downfall to this, is that certain cleaning products can be expensive as well as hiring experienced individuals to do it for you in order to get the best results.
 Another downfall is some of the cleaning products can strip the wood leaving it discolored and faded.
-When exposed to excessive amounts of water, the cedar shake can curl leaving open spaces for leaks.
+When exposed to excessive amounts of water, the cedar shake can curl leaving open spaces for leaking.
 You can fix these curls if you catch them fast enough by applying roof sealant where needed.
 If the shake curls past that, you will most likely have to replace the row of shakes or shingles or replace the entire roof.

-Though wood roofs give off a stunning look, they are not the best choice when exposed to certain weather.
+Though wood roofs can provide a stunning look, they are not the best choice when exposed to certain weather.
 Wood roofs are a fire hazard and are hard to put out.
-It easily spreads from one section of your house to the next in no time at all.
-Shakes and shingles and be ripped off and broken when enduring high winds.
-When snowed on, the wood absorbs the water which causes curling and erosion leaving your roof looking staggered and brittle.
-Since these pieces are so fragile, hail storms can result in bruises in the wood, cracks, breaks, and holes in your roof.
+Wood is naturally flammable so who knows how reliable the use of fire retardant chemicals is.
+In high wind, wood shake shingles can be ripped off and broken in high winds.
+When snowed on, wood absorbs some of the water which causes curling and erosion leaving your roof looking staggered and brittle.
+Since wood pieces are fragile, hail storms can result in bruises in the wood, cracks, breaks, and holes in your roof.
 Too much exposure to the sun will leave your roof looking faded and dried out.

 Many factors come into play when deciding on what roofing material you want to choose for your home.
 If you want a wood roof.
-It is important to know that wood roofs are temporary, and lifespan differs depending on the location of your home.
-They are not meant to last especially in harsh weather conditions.
+It is important to know that wood roofs are temporary, and their lifespan differs depending on the location of your home.
+They are not meant to be a lifetime roof, especially in harsh weather conditions.
 It is also important to know as much information as possible when considering installing a wood roof, performing roof maintenance or doing roof care.
 There are many options when it comes to picking a roof and finding one that best suits you, your home, and your environment.